 The SMARTT™ Foundation Pillars of Learning

-Words are the cornerstone to understanding of any subject.
+Words are the cornerstone to an understanding of any subject.
 When the words cannot be understood the child loses interest in that subject and can no longer effectively learn

-When an individual tries to do something at a too high gradient they experience failure and no longer wish to engage in that activity.
+When an individual tries to do something at a too-high gradient they experience failure and no longer wish to engage in that activity.
 Ensuring that knowledge is gained at the correct gradient in an appropriate sequence for each child, ensures interest and ongoing engagement in any subject being learned

 Ensures children learn at a pace that is correct for them